 Principal arterial roads have a typical right-of-way of one hundred and fifty (150) feet, although the New Jersey Department of Transportation (NJDOT) is seeking up to one hundred and seventy (170) feet in certain instances on future improvement plans for US Route 1.
 US Route 1, which is the only principal arterial road in West Windsor, now has six (6) travel lanes, with a median traffic divider.
 NJDOT plans for US Route 1 call for the elimination of all traffic signals in the Township in order to increase traffic capacity and reduce delays.
-Grade separated interchanges have been and will continue to be constructed at key intersections to replace signalized intersections as a means of crossing and accessing US Route 1, Construction is also underway to construct a collector-distributor divided roadway configuration between Meadow Road and Carnegie Center Boulevard along northbound US Route 1.
+Grade separated interchanges have been and will continue to be constructed at key intersections to replace signalized intersections as a means of crossing and accessing US Route 1.